Solomon0519/LeetCode/README.md

 # LeetCode

 ```
-Starting a repository for LeetCode solves :100:
+Starting a repository for LeetCode solves
-Solutions are mainly in Python :snake:
+Solutions are mainly in Python
-Solutions to past questions attempted will be slowly updated! :hatching_chick:
+Solutions to past questions attempted will be slowly updated!
+Feel free to share any comments or improvements!
 ```

+:100: :snake: 🐣 💙
 ## Here's the list of solved problems in numerical order:
 - 1: Two Sum
 - 7: Reverse Integer